emilleishida/snclass/README.rst

 This will generate a file with the GP mean, another file with the GP realizations and the corresponding jpeg plot.

-The ``-c'' option denotes if you want to calculate all GP realizations or if you only want to read a previous calculated result.
+The ``-c`` option denotes if you want to calculate all GP realizations or if you only want to read a previous calculated result.

 If you only want to take a look at a result you calculated before, do::